 Dismissing your domestic helper will have an impact on her career prospects and on the family she is supporting back home.
 If you are relocating or suddenly no longer have the financial means, or if you are moving into a smaller apartment, you may have no other options.
-But if you are terminating her contract for other reasons, the decision should not be taken lightly and you should consider:
+But if you are terminating her contract for other reasons, the decision should not be taken lightly and you should consider these questions:

 If you have not, she may not be aware that you are unhappy with her.